 There are so many ways to live a life outside of the one that you know.
 Maybe there’s a lifestyle out there that will make you infinitely happier, but you’ll never learn about it if you don’t move abroad and try it out!

-Siestas, long lunches, tons of time off, work to live instead of living to work… there are so many things and habits you could incorporate into your lifestyle in order to be happier.
+Siestas in Spain, long lunches in France, tons of time off in all parts of Europe, work to live instead of living to work in the Netherlands, kind encounters with helpful strangers in Mexico… there are so many things and habits you could incorporate into your lifestyle in order to be happier.

 Your new life could be totally different because you’ve adopted ways of living that you never knew existed before.